New Port Richey Public Library: Adult programs and services

 Due to the Covid-19 pandemic and the library's renovation in 2021, some of the library's regular programming was put on hiatus.
 Former programming included several language groups, a writer's group, technology classes, and chair yoga.
 Notably, the library previously hosted a weekly French language conversation group during which French speakers would gather for casual conversation and to improve their use of the language.
 As of 2022, former programs were beginning to return, including Guten Tag German Language class and Qigong guided meditation, along with new programs.
 The library has also hosted musical events; in 2013, guitarist Ana Vidovic played at the library, and in May 2022, the library hosted musician Sofia Talvik.
 In addition, in 2022, New Port Richey Public library received funding from the Florida Humanities Council for two sessions of a ten week English For Families course.
 In 2022, New Port Richey Public Library was also a participant in the Career Online High School program administered by the State of Florida.
 To encourage reading and library usage, the library hosts several reading challenges throughout the year for children, teens and adults.

 For over eight years, the library celebrated its Reel Pride LGBT Film Series.
 In addition to Reel Pride, the New Port Richey Public Library has also held film festivals emphasizing human rights.
 In 2005, the library participated in the Human Rights Video Project, an ALA-sponsored film series made up of 13 documentaries focusing on human rights.
 In 2019, the library hosted Drag Queen StoryTimes.

 The library has increased the variety of its holdings through the addition of an adult graphic novel collection.
 The library also offers a circulating art collection, called Art on the Move.

+As part of the American Heart Association's "Libraries with Heart" initiative, the New Port Richey Public Library is also home to a Higi Station, where patrons can complete free health assessments of measures like weight, body mass index (BMI), pulse, and blood pressure.
+This initiative has also led to the addition of blood pressure kits to the library's collection, which are free to check out with a library card.
+The kits include a sphygmomanometer, informational diagrams on how to read results, and additional cardiac health resources.

 New Port Richey Public Library has hosted a variety of food related programming, including a 2019 Urban Food Sovereignty Mini Summit, and cooking classes featuring Chef Warren, who returned to the library for events in 2022 following Covid-19 and the renovation.

+In late summer, the New Port Richey Public Library also hosts an annual program called "Okra Occasion," where attention is brought to "one of Florida's forgotten summer vegetable treasures."
+This program is held in conjunction with New Port Richey FarmNet, the Environmental Committee of New Port Richey, and the Rotary Club of New Port Richey.
+The Occasion features tastings of several okra-centered dishes, with awards being given to recipes as voted by attendees.